Lost season 6

 The sixth and final season of the American serial drama television series Lost commenced airing in the United States and Canada on February 2, 2010.
 The sixth-season premiere was the first to climb in the ratings year-over-year since the second season, drawing 12.1 million viewers.
 The season aired Tuesdays at 9:00 pm from February 2 to May 18.
 The series finale aired on Sunday, May 23, 2010.
-The finale ran two-and-a-half hours starting at 9:00 pm—pushing the local news back a half—followed by the previously announced post-finale special, Jimmy Kimmel Live: Aloha to Lost, at 12:05 am.
-The season continues the stories of the survivors of the fictional September 22, 2004, crash of Oceanic Airlines Flight 815 on a mysterious island in the South Pacific.
-The survivors must deal with two outcomes of the detonation of a nuclear bomb on the island in the 1970s.
-While the on-island story continues, "flash sideways" show a second timeline, in which Flight 815 never crashes.
+The finale ran two and a half hours starting at 9:00 pm—followed by the previously announced post-finale special, Jimmy Kimmel Live: Aloha to Lost, at 12:05 am.

+The season continues the story of the survivors of the fictional September 22, 2004 crash of Oceanic Airlines Flight 815 on an island in the South Pacific.
+The survivors must deal with two outcomes of the detonation of a hydrogen bomb on the island in 1977.
+While the on-island story continues, the "flash sideways" shows a second timeline where Flight 815 never crashes.
 The season was released on DVD and Blu-ray on August 24, 2010, alongside a complete series box set.
 Included in the special features was "The New Man in Charge", a previously unaired shortened episode that serves as an epilogue following the events of the finale.